By Robert W. Butche

 ahead on the right -- grazing quietly along the roadway.

-and Deer along the Trans Canada Highway, these were the first, and last, I saw
+about Elk and Deer along the Trans Canada Highway, these were the first, and

-as I sped eastward.
-But within a hundred kilometers, just outside Atikokan, I
+last, I saw as I sped eastward.
+But within a hundred kilometers, just outside

-came across a rather startled Moose standing in the roadway.
-As I pulled to a
+Atikokan, I came across a rather startled Moose standing in the roadway.
+As I

-stop, he meandered off the pavement and munched nonchalantly as I pulled
+pulled to a stop, he meandered off the pavement and munched nonchalantly as I

 By late afternoon I was in Thunder Bay,

 Ontario, on my way eastward to Nipigon, which, at 49 degrees North latitude, is

 where the northern and southern legs of the Trans Canada Highway join to